johnshew/NodeM365Graph/README.md

 ## Thanks

-To RichDizz for the initial golden thread demonstrating how to get long-runniung access.
+To RichDizz for an app with the golden thread demonstrating how to get long-runniung access.